jrg70/Dataiku_Assessment/README.md

 ---

 ## Results
-5 Algorithms have been choosen for an inital screening, pipeline automatically trains and tunes:
+5 Algorithms have been choosen for an inital screening, pipeline automatically trains and tunes...
 - Logistic Regression
 - Decision Tree
 - Random Forest
 - Gradient Boosting
-- ßXGBoost (performs best)
+- XGBoost (performs best)

 ---